steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 The queue of PCBs blocked on a semaphore is a priority queue and the hashtable is a chained hash table with linked lists.

+It's possible, using a series of functions of the semaphore module, to block a process on a semaphore, to unblock it, to retrieve or to retrive and remove the head of a queue of blocked processes, to remove a process from any queue it's blocked on and to apply a function to all the processes blocked on a semaphore.
+Finally a function to initialize the hashtable with empty linked lists is available.
+All of these functions are recursive.

 ---